matthewwbolton/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  1. Relational databases are databases that store data in tables.
+The data in said tables has relationships with data stored in other tables within the same database, hence the term relational database.
+SQL, or Structured Query Language, is the language that is used to communicate with DBMS, or Database Management Systems, in order to retrieve data from the database.

 - [ ] Why do tables need a `primary key`?

+  2. A primary key is a way to identify each entry in the database uniquely.
+Each table needs a primary key so that when you use SQL to join tables together when querying for specific data sets, each data point maintains a unique identity.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  3. A table column that references the primary key on another table is called a foreign key.
+These are used to relate one tables values to another table in a relational database.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  4. In order to have two tables that represent a many to many relationship in a database, you will need an intermediary table which will contain the foreign keys for both tables in the relationship.
+The unique combinations of these foreign keys within this intermediary table are what will define the many different relationships between the two tables.

 ## Minimum Viable Product